tvasil/settingwithcopywarning/PITCHME.md

 ---
 @title[But this tells you what to do...]
-# Wait but... this actually tells you what to do!
+## Great, this tells me what to do!

 +++?color=#C2E1C2
 @title[Deep dive]